jzernisch/agile/notes.md

 # Notes On Agile

+## Uncertainty and Variability

+- Domains where existing products are _repeated_ (like manufacturing) have a low degree of uncertainty.
+- Domains where _unique_ products are _created_ (like product development) have a high degree of uncertainty:
+  - What do build?
+Markets and thus requirements change over time, and even if they don't, we cant't know the details upfront.
+  - How to build it (which technologies to use)?
+- Variablity is inevitable and thus need to be managed.
+Embracing it enables us to maximize business value.

 ## Validating Assumptions

 - In domains with high uncertainty, we have to base our decisions on assumptions.